COPD is a major cause of death

 - The American Lung Association of Minnesota sponsors COPD education, research and support groups, advocates for people who need to travel with oxygen, and trains medical professionals on the latest COPD treatment techniques and developments.
 ClearWay Minnesota works to improve the health of Minnesotans by reducing tobacco use and exposure through research, action, and collaboration.

 - The Minnesota Environmental Public Health Tracking Program (MN EPHT) is conducting the first routine COPD surveillance in Minnesota, and contributed to the report Scope of COPD in Minnesota (PDF: 1.9KB/4 pages).

 - The MDH Tobacco Prevention and Control Office works to improve the health of Minnesotans by promoting the reduction of tobacco use.
-The MDH Statewide Health Improvement Program (SHIP) develops broad partnerships to increase tobacco-free schools, parks, and workplaces.
+The MDH Statewide Health Improvement Partnership (SHIP) develops broad partnerships to increase tobacco-free schools, parks, and workplaces.